 Spark! registration is limited to 28 slots per age group each day, and registration is first-come, first-served.
 There is a nonrefundable $10 per-child, per-day fee to attend any and/or all Spark! sessions.
 Should spots remain available, on-site Spark! registration will be $15 per day.
+Parents are expected to provide lunch for their child(ren).

 Note: If you wish for your child to attend all three days of Spark! programming, please ensure you have added each day selected on your registration before checkout.
 Any child registered in the wrong age group will be moved into the correct one or, if the proper age group is full, will be removed from the sessions and added to the waitlist.